 Try Ceiling Hangings

 If you want a quick and easy way to add boho flair to your bedroom, just try tacking up several lengths of colorful or lacy cloth, as in this bedroom found on Apartment Therapy.
-Such a pretty and inexpensive way to decorate your space!Continue to 17 of 24 below.
+It's such a pretty and inexpensive way to decorate your space!Continue to 13 of 21 below.

 Boho Grows Up

-Bohemian style can be quite grownup and glamorous when it wants to be.
+Bohemian style can be quite grown-up and glamorous when it wants to be.
 This purple, gold, and brown bedroom is full of sensuous textiles: the drapes, the headboard, the bedding, and the throw pillows.
 There’s just enough pattern here to keep things hopping, but not so much that it’s overwhelming or juvenile.
-Proof that boho isn’t just a look for college kids or teens; it’s also perfectly at home in a sophisticated master bedroom when done right.Continue to 18 of 24 below.
+Proof that boho isn’t just a look for college kids or teens; it’s also perfectly at home in a sophisticated master bedroom when done right.Continue to 14 of 21 below.

-Global influence is a big part of the bohemian look – and the reason why it’s sometimes referred to as gypsy style – so feel free to mix and match your cultures.
-Here, a wonderfully intricate Indian wooden room divider provides a bit of privacy around a bed adorned with warm Mexican design on the throw blanket and pillow.Continue to 19 of 24 below.
+Global influence is a big part of the bohemian look, so feel free to mix and match your cultures.
+Here, a wonderfully intricate Indian wooden room divider provides a bit of privacy around a bed adorned with warm Mexican design on the throw blanket and pillow.Continue to 16 of 21 below.

 Teen Boy's Boho Bedroom

 While there's no question teenage girls love boho style, it's a look that also works very well in a teen boy's bedroom.
-There might be less bright color and less floral exuberance, but the basic idea remains the same: a mishmash of well-loved items and a ton of personality.Continue to 21 of 24 below.
+There might be fewer bright colors and less floral exuberance, such as this room shown in Woohome, but the basic idea remains the same: a mishmash of well-loved items and a ton of personality.Continue to 18 of 21 below.

 Easy, Breezy Boho

 "Bohemian" is sometimes used as a synonym (or perhaps an excuse) for a very cluttered—even messy—look.
-And while a boho room is typically decorated with plenty of well-loved collectibles, artwork and furnishings, it doesn’t have to be overwhelming.
-Case in point: the room shown here --- it’s from Amber Interior Design - is quite airy and simple (by boho standards) and yet it’s still full of color, pattern, fun vintage flair (that rattan bed!) and a comfortable yet whimsical overall vibe.Continue to 22 of 24 below.
+And while a boho room is typically decorated with plenty of well-loved collectibles, artwork, and furnishings, it doesn’t have to be overwhelming.
+Case in point: the room is shown here—it’s from Amber Interior Design Studio—is quite airy and simple (by boho standards) and yet it’s still full of color, pattern, fun vintage flair (that rattan bed!) and a comfortable yet whimsical overall vibe.Continue to 19 of 21 below.